tobiaswuerth/ProcessPipeline/README.md

 # ProcessPipeline
 ProcessPipeline is an easy to use assembly line framework.
 It allows you to build complex workflows with reusable assembly parts.

+## Availability
+You can get it as a [NuGet package](https://www.nuget.org/packages/ch.wuerth.tobias.ProcessPipeline/) or clone it from this github repository.

 ## Example

 An example using custom pipe classes and inline pipe declaration to build a console logger.